sefinek24/Genshin-Impact-ReShade/README.md

 Welcome to the official GitHub repository for Stella Mod!
 We've made some important updates to how we host our documentation.

-The complete documentation for Stella Mod has now been transferred to our official website.
+The entire documentation for Stella Mod has now been transferred to our official website.
 This move allows us to provide you with the most up-to-date information, guides, and resources in a more organized and accessible manner.

-To access the documentation, please visit our official website.
+To access the documentation, please visit our [official website](https://sefinek.net/genshin-impact-reshade/docs).
 We've ensured that the documentation is comprehensive and easy to navigate, allowing you to find everything you need quickly.

 We appreciate your understanding and hope you find the new documentation helpful.